Visions of Healing | Update

 present

-THE SHADOWS IN BETWEENA solo show of contemporary landscape paintings
+A solo show of contemporary landscape paintings

-By Lara Cobden12 MARCH - 9 APRIL
+12 MARCH - 9 APRIL

 Lara Cobden’s first solo show with Cane & Davis brings together a selection of works created between Spring 2020 and 2022.

-Cobden (b.1971, London, UK) is a contemporary painter based in Norfolk, UK who paints in oil, acrylic ink and watercolour and this show features her works on gessoed panel, canvas and paper.‘The Shadows In Between is a collection of paintings made between Spring 2020 and 2022.
+‘The Shadows In Between is a collection of paintings made between Spring 2020 and 2022.
 This body of work is a composite of part true, part embellished, tales of experience and hearsay and intuitive responses to my surroundings over the past two years.

 INCANDESCENT - Irving Contemporary